-Donald Trump kicked off 2024 ballot in US state of Maine
+Donald Trump kicked off 2024 primary ballot in US state of Maine

 Maine Secretary of State Shenna Bellows says Trump should not be allowed to run due his support of insurrection.